AstromechZA/BuildingEffectiveCLIApps/slides.md

 - `\r` can reset the cursor to the line start
 - `\b` can move the cursor one position to the left
+- ANSI codes can move the cursor and page fairly arbitrarily.

-Use these to continuously update a progress percentage or progress bar.
+Use these to continuously update a progress percentage, progress bar, or the entire screen.

 **BUT** log files and piped output don't handle these well, so have options to disable or mute these.